Voter ID Resources

 Does your state have a voter ID law?

-As of June 2017, 32 states have some form of voter ID law in effect.
-Click below for current information on what IDs are acceptable for voting.
-Spanish language wallet-sized cards listing voter ID requirements are available HERE.
-If you need help obtaining an ID or have questions, please call VoteRiders' toll-free Voter ID Hotline:
+As of August 2017, 32 states have some form of voter ID law in effect.
+Click below for current information on what IDs are acceptable for voting in every state.
+Spanish language wallet cards listing voter ID requirements are available HERE.
+If you need help obtaining an ID or have questions, please call VoteRiders' toll-free Voter ID Helpline:

 Non-Voter ID States